mleprince018/databricks-certifications/SparkConcepts-Architecture.md

     3. Maintains state & tasks of executors
       - must be network accessible from worker nodes
 - **Spark Cluster Manager** spark execution is agnostic to cluster manager - can use any of available cluster managers, doesn't change behavior - so long as cluster manager can provide executor processes and they communicate - spark doesn't care
-  - (B2) Spark Driver will ask Cluster for worker nodes/executors
+  - (B2) Spark Driver (through SparkContext) will ask Cluster for worker nodes/executors
   - Spark relies on cluster manager to
     1. (D) *SCHEDULE & LAUNCH* executors (applies to both client & cluster mode) upon the START of the spark application
     2. (D) Cluster Manager allocates resources for execution of tasks